fossabot/GiG.Core/docs/GiG.Core.Context.Web.md

 ﻿# GiG.Core.Context.Web

-This Library provides an API to register the Request Context Accessor functionality for an application.
+This Library provides an API to register the Request Context Accessor functionality for a web application.

 ## Basic Usage